starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "As tedious as your bank, no doubt."

 "Well, you might as well check the rounds.
-This next part is... rather difficult."
+This next part is... rather difficult," Jonas said ominously.

 The dates, what do I tell him about the dates?
 Jonas wondered.